BillDempsey/Thesis_Project/README.md

 ## Overview

-This project investigates the integration of smart tooling into grinding processes, leveraging embedded sensors to monitor grinding forces in real time.
+This project investigated the integration of smart tooling into grinding processes, namely embedded sensors to monitor grinding forces in real time.
 The project served to evaluate if such sensor solutions would have the physical capabilities to measure such dyanmics.

 ## Motivation